UniversalDependencies/docs/_ga-dep/nmod-poss.md

 shortdef : 'possessive pronoun'
 ---

-Irish denoted possession through the use of possessive pronouns:
+Irish denotes possession through the use of possessive pronouns:

  * _mo_ "my"
  * _do_ "your" (SG),